Thomas Doty - Storyteller, Author, Teacher

 As we crest a hill and turn inland, I look back for a last glimpse of the ocean.

 At the mouth of the Siletz River I see islands in the bay, stumps and logs carved by harsh coastal weather.
-From this distance, the islands rise through fog and hauntingly resemble old time Indian burials.
+From this distance, the islands rise through fog and hauntingly resemble Old Time Indian burials.
 I see the thousands of native people, shipped and force-marched hundreds of miles to a skeletal cluster of shacks and shelters that is the Siletz Indian Reservation of 1856.
 Government troops execute those who refuse to leave their homeland.
 They are shot in front of friends and relations to graphically illustrate that the U.S. Government is serious about relocating natives.

 Leaving their homes of thousands of years behind them, with only a basket of food each and the clothes on their backs, the trip to the reservation is long and sad.
 Captain Ord writes in his journal: "It almost makes me shed tears to listen to their wailing as they totter along."
 Many die along the way of various diseases, and many more die during the first winter from starvation, exposure and sadness.